bkper/stock-bot/README.md

 ## Configuration

-Financial and Quantities Books **should be in same [Collection](https://help.bkper.com/en/articles/4208937-collections)**.
+Financial and Instruments Books **should be in same [Collection](https://help.bkper.com/en/articles/4208937-collections)**.

-The Quantities Book is identified by a single book in the Collection with the **decimal places set to 0 (zero)**.
+The Instruments Book is identified by a single book in the Collection with the **decimal places set to 0 (zero)**.

 The Stock Bot should be **installed in the Financial Book(s) only**.